 Scuba Knits are knit fabrics that have the slick surface of scuba diving outfits along with stupendous stretch and recovery.
 Nylon Lycra , also known as swimwear knit is a semi opaque knit fabric used to make active wear and swim wear.

 Rayon Spandex is a soft 4 way stretch lightweight fabric with a good drape and nice feel.

 3 Rib knit

 Rib knits are fabrics with visible distinct vertical ribs on both sides of the fabric.
 It is a double-faced reversible fabric

 Double knit is a medium weight knit fabric (almost double thickness of single knit) which usually looks the same on both sides and has less stretch than a single knit fabric.
-It looks on first glance as if two knit fabric is kept together ( hence the name).
-Usually, it looks same on both sides ( this is not always true, but mostly it is the same).
+It looks at first glance as if two knit fabric is kept together (hence the name).
+Usually, it looks the same on both sides (this is not always true, but mostly it is the same).

 It is thick and fluffy because of its special two needle construction.
 Many different fibers are used to make double knits. – cotton, rayon, wool etc, even synthetic fibers are used

 Double knit with rayon is the most preferred double knit fabric because it is very soft.
 Ponte di Roma (Ponte knit) is a popular double knit fabric.
 It has a fine crosswise rib texture and is used to make pants and dresses.
 Double pique, Double Jacquard are all double knits

 This is a reversible knit fabric with very fine lengthwise ribs; You might confuse this fabric with a jersey knit but on closer reverse side look you will see that the fabric looks the same on both sides, unlike in jersey.
 It is also thicker than single knit fabric.
 The smooth surface of interlock knit fabric makes it suitable for design works, like fabric painting, embroidery etc.